 In addition, Ali participated in and completed the Youth Scotland 'HATCH' programme in June 2023.
-This involved an employability residential, followed by one month of paid placement at a KFC store within the local community.
+This involved an employability residential, followed by one month of paid

 Following this, Ali won the lain Reid Outstanding Achievement Award at our SSF Awards 2024, for his progress and contribution to SSF programmes and his personal development.
 He has worked so hard over the past year making positive changes to get to his positive destination.
 Moving forward, Ali hopes to gain employment in coaching whilst he works towards his goal of becoming a mechanic.